Probation conditions for the Trumbull County Central Court jurisdiction are typical of most Ohio statewide standard probation terms.

 There are basically many special conditions for probation.
 The following are some of the special terms of probation:

-- You should not possess or consume alcohol before the dates indicated on your probation agreement.
+You should not possess or consume alcohol while on probation.

-- You should not enter or attempt to enter any establishment where they serve alcohol by the glass, can, bottle, shot, or pitcher before the dates indicated on your probation agreement.
+If specified by your probation officer or the Judge’s order; you should not enter or attempt to enter any establishment where they serve alcohol by the glass, can, bottle, shot, or pitcher.

 A payment plan can be established if you cannot pay your restitution in full.
 The payment plan may be accepted by the Trumbull County Court Central Judge.
 The probation officer will help with the determination of how much and when the payments can be made.
 The probation officer will make the determination after a review of the debtor’s income is established and what outstanding expenses need to be honored.